DieselWDEV/gstatus-bot/README.md

 # gstatus-bot

-## Just a bot for see a status on channel
+## Just a bot for see a status of gmod server on channel !